 How often/when to get it: One-time Tdap vaccination followed by Td booster every 10 years.

 Who should get it?
-Adults up to age 64 who have not previously had a Tdap vaccination in place of Td and adults age 65 and older who have not previously received Tdap and have or anticipate having close contact with an infant less than 12 months of age.
+Adults up to age 64 who have not previously had a Tdap vaccination, and adults 65 and older who have not previously received Tdap and have or anticipate having close contact with a baby less than 12 months of age.
 All adults should receive subsequent Td boosters.
-Also, pregnant women are advised to receive the Tdap vaccine, preferably between 27 and 36 weeks' gestation, with each pregnancy.
+Also, pregnant women are advised to get the Tdap vaccine, preferably between 27 and 36 weeks' gestation, with each pregnancy.